MalikTeng/MorphiNetV2/README.md

     --hidden_features_gsn 64 \  # size of hidden features for GSN layers
     --pixdim 4 4 4 \            # volume spacing of downsized latent feature from the last UNet layer --lambda_0 2.07 \           # coefficient for Chamfer distance term in loss
-    --lambda_1 0.89 \           # for point-to-surface term
-    --lambda_2 2.79 \           # for Laplacian smoothing term
+    --lambda_1 0.89 \           # for Laplacian smoothing term
-    --temperature 2.42 \        # temperature for warping template mesh in the learnt distance field --lr 0.001 \                # learning rate
+    --iteration 5 \             # iterations for warping template mesh in the learnt distance field --lr 0.001 \                # learning rate
     --batch_size 1 \            # batch size, unfortunately, only support batch size of 1
     --mode online \             # online mode for wandb, can be 'online', 'offline', or 'disabled'